Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/intro/blocks/html/blocks.md

 ## Blocks

-Are the components in this case.
+Blocks are the components in this case.
 For example a modal window.

 ```
 <!-- A block example -->